Identifying microbial drivers in biological phenotypes with a Bayesian Network Regression model

 \subsubsection{Additive model}

-Fig. \ref{fig:nodes_add_rand} and Fig. \ref{fig:nodes_add_phylo} (Appendix) show the posterior probability of influential nodes for random coefficients and phylogenetic coefficients respectively.
+Fig. \ref{fig:nodes_add_rand} (Appendix) and Fig. \ref{fig:nodes_add_phylo} (Appendix) show both the posterior probability of influential nodes and the coefficients for nodes for random coefficients and phylogenetic coefficients respectively.
 Both types of coefficients produce similar results.
-The model performs poorly for $k=8$ sampled nodes as it is unable to identify influential nodes regardless of sample size ($n$) and characteristics of $\mathbf B$ ($\pi,\mu$).
-For $k=22$ sampled microbes, the model behaves better for increased sample size ($n=1000$) except for high sparsity and low effect size ($\pi=0.3, \mu=0.8$) for the case of random coefficients and high sparsity ($\pi=0.3$) for the case of phylogenetic coefficients.
-That is, if the biological phenotype is generated under an additive model with random or phylogenetic coefficients, the BNR model is able to successfully detect influential nodes only under large sample sizes ($n=1000$), large number of sampled microbes ($k=22$) and low sparsity in the regression coefficient matrix ($\pi=0.8$).
+The model performs poorly for all cases as it is unable to identify influential nodes regardless of sample size ($n$) and characteristics of $\mathbf B$ ($\pi,\mu$).
+The model is able to identify a few influential microbes through the node coefficients, but not through posterior probability of influence in the sparse sample ($k=8$) case only.